aptabase/aptabase/README.md

 # About the Project

-[Aptabase](https://aptabase.com) is an open-source alternative to Firebase/Google Analytics, specifically built for Mobile, Destkop and Web apps.
+[Aptabase](https://aptabase.com) is an open-source alternative to Firebase/Google Analytics, specifically built for Mobile, Desktop and Web apps.

 📱 **Extensive list of SDK**: No matter what framework or language you use, we have an SDK for you.
-Swift, Flutter, Electron, Kotlin and many others.
+Swift, React Native, Flutter, Electron, Kotlin, and many others.

 😇 **Privacy-First**: We prioritize user privacy and collect minimal usage data without using unique identifiers.
 Instead, we focus on monitoring sessions, complying fully with GDPR, CCPA, and PECR regulations.